Green Goddess Soup

 1. Add collards and kale to a skillet and add 1 cup of stock and cover tightly with lid.
 Steam on low heat for 10 minutes.
 Then remove from heat and set aside.

-2. In a separate large soup pot, add butter, leeks, minced garlic and thyme and cook on medium heat for 5 minutes.
+2. In a separate large soup pot, add butter, leeks, and minced garlic and cook on medium heat for 5 minutes.

 3. Add the turnips and rutabagas to the pot, and season with salt and pepper.
 Cook the vegetables for 5-7 minutes, stirring occasionally.